Code-4-Community/learning-resources/jumpstart-week-5/README.md

 #### Mocking an Object and Overriding Returns

-To mock an object, all you have to do is call (the static method) `mock(Thing.class)`.
+To mock an object, all you have to do is call (the static method) `mock(Thing.class)`, which will return a fake instance of that `Thing` class/interface.
 By default, it will return null for every non-void method you call, but you can override that using `thenReturn`, `thenThrow`, `then` (`thenAnswer`, allows you to do custom stuff), or `doReturn`, `doThrow`, `doAnswer`, `doNothing`, `doCallRealMethod` in the case of void returns.
 You can also chain them together to have it return/throw/do things one after the other in the order